openshift-eng/openshift-goimports/README.md

 ```

 ## Examples

+### Example CLI usage
-`openshift-goimports` will try to automatically determine the module using the `go.mod` file, if present, at the provided path location.
+*`openshift-goimports` will try to automatically determine the module using the `go.mod` file, if present, at the provided path location.*

 ```
 # Basic usage, command executed against current directory